itsee-birmingham/standalone_collation_editor/README.md

 * new services file function applySettings required.
 This is to remove some hard coded NT Greek settings which were still present in the javascript code.
 The service function arguments are described in the service file documentation above.
 TODO: document the service required and the options for using it.

-* to maintain existing behaviour the optional setting combineAllLacsInOR should be set to true in the services file (full details in optional changes)
-* servicesFile and project settings have 4 new settings combineAllOmsInApproved, combineAllOmsInOR, combineAllLacsInOR, combineAllOmsInOR the defaults for all are false, to keep exisitng bahaviour combineAllLacsInOR should be set to true in the services file.

 #### Optional changes to the services file